Effective Ways of Removing Microplastics From Drinking Water

 Because most floating pollutants are left behind in the distillation process, distilling water will remove most of the chemicals in the water.

 Chemicals are a contaminant that can get into our drinking water and make it unsafe to drink.
 But, most chemicals are hard to detect by human senses, so we need proper laboratory tests to assess the water quality.

-The US Environmental Protection Agency (EPA) has established regulations for more than 80 pollutants found in drinking water and creates a health concern for humans.
+The US Environmental Protection Agency (EPA) has established regulations for more than 80 pollutants found in drinking water that creates a health concern for humans.
 Many chemicals can get into the water and make it unsafe; some of them are:

 Sources of Chemical Contamination

 As for the source, there can be various ways of chemical contamination in water.
 The most talked-about source is untreated sewage running into rivers.
-Many countries worldwide do not treat their sewage and directly leave it into the rivers and water streams that supply water to homes.
+Many countries worldwide do not treat their sewage and directly leave it in the rivers and water streams that supply water to homes.

 The result is toxic and chemically contaminated water-spreading diseases.

 Another primary source is the disposal of industrial waste into water system supplies.
 This toxic waste contains many contaminants and chemicals which can easily make you ill.
 Water pollution occurs when pathogens and pollutants such as phosphorus and nitrogen leak into open waterways, groundwater, and coastlines from the city, housing, and farming regions.

 Many farmers dispose of fertilizer, urea, and agricultural waste into the nearby rivers and water system supplies which can cause water pollution.